La Dioptrique

-"La dioptrique" (in English "Dioptrique", "Optics", or "Dioptrics"), is a short treatise published in 1637 included in one of the Essays written with Discourse on the Method by Rene Descartes.
+La Dioptrique (usually translated in English as Optics, or more literally Dioptrics) is a short treatise by René Descartes.
+It was published in 1637 included in one of the Essays written with Discourse on the Method.
 In this essay Descartes uses various models to understand the properties of light.
 This essay is known as Descartes' greatest contribution to optics, as it is the first publication of the Law of Refraction.

 First Discourse: On Light

 The first discourse captures Descartes' theories on the nature of light.
 In the first model, he compares light to a stick that allows a blind person to discern his environment through touch.
 Descartes says: